Now Health International: History

 Martin Garcia, the CEO of Now Health, began formalising a business plan for the company in 2009.
 Now Health International was then built in 2010 by a group of IPMI experts using USD 30m of investment from private equity investor The Primary Group, and the company launched officially in 2011.
 It has 300+ employees and 100,000 customers worldwide.

 Insurance technology provider Xuber, based in London provides the infrastructure and technology behind Now Health International, with a lot of the company’s services being carried out electronically.

 Now Health International’s head office is in central Hong Kong, with service centres in Beijing, Abu Dhabi, Dubai, Hong Kong, London, Shanghai and Singapore.
 In September 2015 the company launched an operation in Indonesia, aimed at the 65,000 expats resident there.

 Customers are either expatriates or local nationals that require access to healthcare outside their country of residence.
 It particularly targets companies with less than 99 expatriates.

 In 2015 the merger of Now Health International and Best Doctors Insurance was announced.

 Operations

 RGA provide the global reinsurance arrangements for Now Health International’s plans.

 The company also has further regional relationships with AXA General Insurance Hong Kong Limited in Hong Kong, AXA Insurance (Gulf) B.S.C (c) in the UAE, Minan Property and Casualty Insurance Company Limited in Mainland China, Tenet Sompo Insurance Pte.
 Ltd. in Singapore, and PT.
 Asuransi Sompo Japan Nipponkoa Indonesia in Indonesia.
 It has a call centre in the Dubai Outsourcing Zone.

 It has produced an app which allows customers to search for their nearest medical provider on the company's approved list and to submit a reimbursement claim for medical expenses.

-David Youssef, who was the regional managing director for the Middle East from 2011-2016 explained that the company does not provide cover for bariatric surgery in April 2011.